-Minuscule traces of BPA have appeared in tests of foods packaged without BPA ... findings that show the ubiquity of BPA in the environment.
+Minuscule traces of BPA have appeared in tests of (non-Vital Choice) foods packaged without BPA ... findings that show the ubiquity of BPA in the environment.

-No seafood company of which we are aware claims their cans are BPA free.
-We recommend this Washington Post article on the subject: Alternatives to BPA containers not easy for U.S. foodmakers to find
+We recommend this Washington Post article on the subject: Alternatives to BPA containers not easy for U.S. foodmakers to find.

 Here's what we know, and don't know, about the BPA status of each of our cans:

 Product cans that may contain BPA or other bisphenol compounds

 *You may be interested in these past newsletter articles on the subject:

 Phthalates (more accurately, orthophthalates) are a family of plastic compounds used to make other plastics flexible, and have been shown to possess endocrine-disrupting properties.

 Although “polyethylene terephthalate” (the plastic) and “phthalate” (the additive) may sound alike, they are chemically dissimilar.

 PET is not an orthophthalate, nor does PET contain orthophthalates.